On the strongest three-valued paraconsistent logic contained in classical logic and its dual: Characterizing by Laws of Logical Equivalence

-The next two corollaries follow immediately from the proof of Theorem~\ref{theorem-uniqueness}. \begin{corollary} There are exactly 16 three-valued paraconsistent propositional logics with properties~(a) and~(b) of which the logical equivalence relation satisfies laws (1)--(9) from Table~\ref{laws-lequiv}. \end{corollary} \begin{corollary} There are exactly 32 three-valued paraconsistent propositional logics with properties~(a) and~(b) of which the logical equivalence relation satisfies laws (1)--(8) from Table~\ref{laws-lequiv}. \end{corollary}
+It follows immediately from the proof of Theorem~\ref{theorem-uniqueness} that all proper subsets of laws (2)--(11) from Table~\ref{laws-lequiv} are insufficient to distinguish \LPif\ completely from the other three-valued paraconsistent propositional logics with properties~(a) and~(b).
+Notice that the logical equivalence relation of every three-valued paraconsistent propositional logics with properties~(a) and~(b) satisfies law~(1) from Table~\ref{laws-lequiv}.
+The next two corollaries also follow immediately from the proof of Theorem~\ref{theorem-uniqueness}. \begin{corollary} There are exactly 16 three-valued paraconsistent propositional logics with properties~(a) and~(b) of which the logical equivalence relation satisfies laws (1)--(9) from Table~\ref{laws-lequiv}. \end{corollary} \begin{corollary} There are exactly 32 three-valued paraconsistent propositional logics with properties~(a) and~(b) of which the logical equivalence relation satisfies laws (1)--(8) from Table~\ref{laws-lequiv}. \end{corollary}

 From a paraconsistent propositional logic with properties~(a) and~(b), it is only to be expected, because of paraconsistency and property~(b$_1$), that its negation connective and its implication connective deviate clearly from their counterpart in classical propositional logic.
-Corollary~\ref{corollary-exactly-32} shows that, among the 8192 three-valued paraconsistent propositional logics with properties~(a) and~(b), there are 8160 logics whose logical equivalence relation does not even satisfy the identity, annihilation, idempotent, and commutative laws for conjunction and disjunction (laws (1)--(8) from Table~\ref{laws-lequiv}).
+Corollary~\ref{corollary-exactly-32} shows that, among the 8192 three-valued paraconsistent propositional logics with properties~(a) and~(b), there are 8160 logics whose logical equivalence relation does not satisfy the identity, annihilation, idempotent, and commutative laws for conjunction and disjunction (laws (1)--(8) from Table~\ref{laws-lequiv}).